Citrus trunk borer

 Crop: Citrus

 Why is it a problem?
-Stem-boring larvae can cause tree decline, mostly by ring-barking of younger trees.
+The Citrus trunk borer is the primary cause of tree decline in Bhutan.
+Most die-back affected trees are infested with trunk borer.
+It can cause tree decline, mostly by ring-barking younger trees.
 Pest populations are slow to build up and are relatively easily managed.
-Pesticides are not needed.

 Where and when is it a problem?
-The beetle is present in all citrus growing regions, but is mainly a problem in poorly managed or neglected orchards.
+The beetle is present in all citrus-growing regions but is mainly a problem in poorly managed or neglected orchards.
+The pest is more severe in areas where a few months of the year drought occurs.

 IDENTIFICATION